Travel hacking is a concept I've been aware of for much of my travel blogging career.

 As Matt is one of my friends with the most knowledge in this area, it was a comfortable place to start.

 I read the book in a few hours.
-My eyes glazed over toward the end, but it served as an excellent introduction to the topic.
+My eyes glazed over toward the end, but it was an excellent introduction to the topic.

 The Points Guy website